Cookies on this website

 The three finalists for the 2025 MacRobert Award include OrganOx (Oxford) for creating a transportable normothermic organ perfusion device, which is a world first originating from research at the University of Oxford.

 OrganOx was spun out of the University of Oxford in 2008 by biomedical engineer Professor Constantin Coussios OBE FREng FMedSci and transplant surgeon Professor Peter Friend FMedSci FRCS to translate an innovative technology capable of keeping organs alive and functioning outside the body for several days.
-Applied to livers and kidneys, the OrganOx metra makes it possible to preserve organs for longer than ever before, test them objectively before deciding whether to transplant them, and even use a second human or pig organ outside the body to enable the patient’s own liver to recover from injury and thus avoid a transplant altogether.
+Applied today commercially to livers and investigationally to kidneys, OrganOx technology makes it possible to preserve organs for longer than ever before, test them objectively before deciding whether to transplant them, and potentially even use a second human or pig organ outside the body to enable the patient’s own liver to recover from injury and thus avoid a transplant altogether.

 Read the full story on the University of Oxford website